jmwii1981/cl-web2-sep-2022/09-05-08/Syntax-and-Operators.md

  - The `try` statement defines a code block to run (to try)
  - The `catch` statement defines a code block to handle any error
  - The `finally` statement defines a code block to run regardless of the result
- - The `throw` statement defines a custom error

  **Example**